 by Iris Monica Vargas

-We stand under the bright, warm lights of the surgery room with young surgeon Pauline W. Chen.
-As the lights illuminate the hairs on the back of her neck, we watch her as she pokes a hole through the patient’s belly, into his diaphragm.
+We stand under the bright lights of the surgery room with young surgeon Pauline Chen.
+As the lights warm up the swath of skin on the back of her neck, we watch her as her hand enters the patient’s belly, into his diaphragm.
 Our fingers fuse with hers, as she clears away the cobweb-like tissues between the heart and the spine.
 Soon our entire arm has penetrated the body of another person.
 Between the transgression of the act and the reassurance of that warm space, we feel, as she does, the hardness of the vertebral bones on the back of the forearm.
 Against the tender skin on the underside of our wrist, we, too, are surprised by the strong, twisting contractions of the heart.

 In Final Exam, Pauline W. Chen—a transplant surgeon who graduated from Harvard and the Northwestern University’s Feinberg School of Medicine, and completed her surgical training at Yale University, the National Cancer Institute, and UCLA—takes us on a journey many of us would unlikely experience on our own.
 The pacing is just right: she pauses exactly where it is needed, and we cannot help but pause with her and willingly accept her invitation to ponder the issues we — as family members, patients, and physicians alike — usually avoid.
 We confront death, our fear of it, and the busy-ness with which we fill our daily routines such that we temporarily forget our own mortality.Alongside Chen, we grapple with what it means when a loved one is terminally ill, how to assist them in their dying, and how to die best,